Aditya125031/ros2_notes_adi/README.md

 These applications prioritize **speed and responsiveness** over perfect accuracy.
 A few lost packets are tolerable, but **delays are not**.

+# 🔗 Peer-to-Peer Communication

+**Peer-to-Peer (P2P) communication** is a decentralized communication model where **each node can act as both a client and a server**.
+This allows nodes to **send and receive messages directly**, without relying on a central node.

+---

+## 🔑 Key Features

+### ✅ No Central Coordinator
+- Nodes operate independently without any master or central server.
+- This improves fault tolerance and avoids single points of failure.

+### ✅ Mutual Discovery
+- Nodes automatically discover each other using the built-in **discovery process**.
+- Once discovered, they can send/receive mesages directly.

+### ✅ Bidirectional Messaging
+- Every node can publish and subscribe, enabling **flexible two-way communication**.

+### ✅ Scalable and Efficient
+- As nodes are added, the system scales without requiring structural changes.
+- Ideal for **distributed systems**, such as robotic networks and IoT environments.

+### ✅ Fault Tolerant
+- If a node fails, others continue operating independently.
+- Enhances the **reliability** of the entire system.

+### Summary
+Peer-to-peer communication allows for efficient, fast, and resilient communication among nodes.
+Its decentralized nature is especially beneficial for ROS 2 and other real-time, distributed applications where latency and scalability are critical.

+## ❓ Why ROS 2 Dropped the ROS 1 Master
+ROS 1 used a centralized ROS Master for node registration and communication setup.
+However this created a bottleneck, i.e a single node failure could stall the entire system.
+ROS 2 replaced it with DDS-based peer-to-peer communication to achieve:
+- Better fault tolerance
+- Real-time performance
+- Easier deployment across multiple machines
+- Enhanced security and discovery features

 ---